-Where few despise these ads, they are loved by many, who see customized shopping content in their news feed – giving them better shopping experience online, through Facebook marketing.
+Where few despise these ads, they are loved by many, who see customized shopping content in their news feed – giving them a better shopping experience online, through Facebook marketing.

-One of the e-commerce stores that use Facebook marketing to gain user base is Export Leftovers, a company out of Faisalabad having eight hundred thousand users on its Facebook page.
+One of the e-commerce stores that use Facebook marketing to gain a user base is Export Leftovers, a company out of Faisalabad having eight hundred thousand users on its Facebook page.
 The primary reason people buy from Export Leftovers is that it sells export quality material content at a fine price.

 We interviewed the CEO and found out how he established such a successful business and of course his future aspirations.

 What is Export leftovers?

 Export Leftovers as the name suggests is a company that specializes in selling leftover export garments to the local public through social media alone.
-The statistics confirm that the majority of the traffic to Export Leftovers web site comes from social media.
+The statistics confirm that the majority of the traffic to the Export Leftovers website comes from social media.

 How did it start?